cdot65/juniper-terraform-ex-switch/README.md

 The goal of this project is to provide an example method to interact with Juniper EX products with Terraform.

-This project will build
+### VLANs

+We will need to create several VLAN objects, some with routed interfaces and others without.

 - create vlan with a name of VLAN_103
 - apply a description of `tf: devops VLAN` to our new vlan
-- associate a routed interface to this vlan
+- associate a routed interface to this vlan (optional)

 ```
 VLAN_103 {